ucsb-cs156-s21/proj-ucsb-courses-search/frontend/docs/auth0.md

 ## Setting up Google OAuth

+Next you will need to log in to your Google Account and create a Google OAuth Application.

-Log in to your Google Account (we suggest you use the Google Account associated your UCSB email address for best results).
+We suggest you use the Google Account associated your UCSB email address.

-Create a Google OAuth application <a href="https://developers.google.com/identity/sign-in/web/sign-in" target="_blank">here</a>.
+To learn how to create a Google OAuth application, read the instructions <a href="https://developers.google.com/identity/sign-in/web/sign-in" target="_blank">here</a>.

+As you follow the instructions:
 * When prompted with "Where are you calling from", select "Web server".
 * Set the Authorized redirect URI to `https://<Auth0 Domain>/login/callback`, replacing `<Auth0 Domain>` with the Auth0 Domain you copied in the previous step.